Skip to main content

 function validateEvent(event) {

-if (!event.type || !event.timestamp || !event.data) {
+if (!event.event || !event.timestamp || !event.data) {

-throw new Error('Invalid event structure');
+throw new Error("Invalid event structure");

 }